mynodebtc/mynode/README.md

 <img src="images/1.png" width="800">

 ## Overview
 myNode is a platform that provides uptime, reliability, ease-of-use and a huge variety of applications!
-By integrating a number of Bitcoin-related open source projects, it provides access to the Bitcoin and Lightning along with a number of other features.
+By integrating a number of Bitcoin-related open source projects, it provides access to Bitcoin and Lightning along with a number of other features.

 By running Bitcoin and Lightning on your myNode device, you maintain all the security and privacy originally intended in the Bitcoin protocol.
-Your transactions are verified by your local node and it removes the need to trust online 3rd parties for spending or verifying funds.
+Your transactions are verified by your local node, removing the need to trust online 3rd parties for spending or verifying funds.

 ## myNode Premium
 myNode offers premium support, simplified upgrades and more!
 If you are running myNode Community Edition and want one-click upgrades or you want to purchase a supported, high quality device, please visit mynodebtc.com.